ethereum-optimism/community-hub/src/docs/developers/bedrock.md

 lang: en-US
 ---

-Bedrock is the next major release of the Optimism network, planned for the last quarter of 2022.
+Bedrock is the next major release of the Optimism network, planned for the first quarter of 2023.
 Here are the major changes:

 ## Guide by persona